A Hurewicz-type Theorem for the Dynamic Asymptotic Dimension with Applications to Coarse Geometry and Dynamics: Introduction

 We have therefore established a special case of the (unproved) statement \cite[Theorem A]{finnsell2015asymptotic}.
-Our extra assumptions are that $\Gamma$ is countable and that $(N_i)$ is a sequence and a filtration of $\Gamma$ by normal subgroups.
-In \cite[Theorem A]{finnsell2015asymptotic}, the family of subgroups need not be a sequence and are assumed only to be semiconjugacy separating.
-This latter assumption is weaker than assuming $(N_i)$ to be a filtration by normal subgroups.
+Our extra assumptions are that $\Gamma$ is countable, that the $N_i$ are normal, and that $(N_i)$ is a sequence separating $\Delta$ from $\Gamma$.
+In \cite[Theorem A]{finnsell2015asymptotic}, the family of subgroups are only assumed to be semiconjugacy separating, which is weaker than assuming $(N_i)$ to be a filtration by normal subgroups.
+We expect analogous techniques would work to prove these results for uncountable groups, but require translating everything to the language of coarse structures.
+It is worth remarking that a countable group may have uncountably-many finite index subgroups.

 Something should be said about how our approach differs from that of \cite{finnsell2015asymptotic}.
 We employ a similar general strategy in attempting to apply a Hurewicz-type theorem, and as our notation will indicate, we are using similar arguments to handle DAD as are used in \cite{Brodskiy2006AHT} to handle asymptotic dimension.
-Notwithstanding, our use of a dynamic Hurewicz theorem rather than a geometric one allows us to avoid the issue with \cite[Lemma 4.1(5)]{finnsell2015asymptotic}.
-An example first provided by Jiawen Zhang and restated below shows the aforementioned statement is false.
+We also still need to overcome an analogous problem as in \cite[Lemma 4.1(5)]{finnsell2015asymptotic}.
+An example first provided by Jiawen Zhang and restated below shows the lemma just cited is false.
 We are very grateful to Jianchao Wu for helping to communicate this example and explain the problem that it highlights.
+There are even `worse' counterexamples one could construct, but this one is very simple.

 \begin{theorem*}Let $6\Z$ and $9k\Z$ be subgroups of $\Z$ for $k$ odd.
 Let $6\Z/(6\Z\cap 9k\Z)\to \Z/9k\Z$ be the natural inclusion (see the diagram in \cite[Remark 4.2]{finnsell2015asymptotic}).
 When considered with the quotient metrics induced from a metric on $\Z$, this inclusion distorts the length of elements by an arbitrarily large amount for $k$ sufficiently large. \end{theorem*}